brandonpayton/image-load/README.md

 		// Enjoy an array of uniformly-sized images.
 	});

-	// To load a single image
+	// To load a single image, pass a URL string or a hash of image attributes.
-	imageLoad.one("http://some.domain/images/best.png").then(function(bestImage){
+	// one() supports a leading options parameter like the main load function. imageLoad.one("http://some.domain/images/best.png").then(function(bestImage){
 		// Only the best.
 	});;